Linthouse F.C.: Local competitions and rivalry with Whitefield

-The club had a rivalry with Govan neighbours Whitefield F.C..
+The club had a rivalry with Govan neighbours Whitefield.
 Whitefield won the 1886–87 Govan Charity Cup, when, after a draw with Linthouse, Whitefield beat the Linties 2–0 in a replay at Victoria Park (the home of Summerton Athletic).
 However Linthouse protested and in a further game at Victoria Park, in front of 2,000 fans, the Linties won 3–1.
 Whitefield put in a counter-protest and was awarded the trophy, possibly on the basis that the Linthouse protest had been invalid.

 The clubs were drawn against each other in the first round of the 1887–88 Scottish Cup.
 The tie at Craigton Park was witnessed by 1,000 spectators and ended 3–3.
 Whitefield won the replay 2–1 at home, with Linthouse having players cautioned for violent play almost from the start, and "feelings ran high among the spectators" due to the "highly questionable tactics of the Linthouse".

 The clubs also met later in the season, in the Govan Jubilee Cup, in a match which attracted a crowd of 2,000, which Whitefield won en route to winning the competition.

 The rivalry however swung in Linthouse's favour soon afterwards; in the Govan & Ibrox Cup of 1888–89, before another large crowd of 2,000, the Linties beat Whitefield 9–0, with all nine goals coming in the second half.
 Linthouse also won the Jubilee Cup that season as well as the Govan & Ibrox for each of the four seasons in which it was played.
 When the Scottish Football Alliance was formed in 1891–92, Linthouse was a founder member, and Whitefield was left behind without a league competition.